Our Best Board Games for 8 Year Olds Recommendation

 Blokus is a simple game that’s easy for kids to learn how to play and is designed for ages seven and up.
 This game requires some strategy and problem solving as well as creative thinking, so it’s a good way to get your child’s mental gears turning.

-game can be played with two to four players and usually takes only about a half
+- This game can be played with two to four players and usually takes only about a half hour to complete.

-pieces are small and may be too small for younger members of the family to
+- The pieces are small and may be too small for younger members of the family to safely play with.

 The Game of Life is a classic board game that involves moving a piece around the board and responding to the information on each of the spaces.
 It teaches problem solving, counting, and reading skills, and it’s designed for kids ages eight and up.

-game encourages kids to make different decisions each time they play and see
+- Thisgame encourages kids to make different decisions each time they play and seethe different outcomes.

-there is a large generational gap, some players may not be able to guess each
+- When there is a large generational gap, some players may not be able to guess each other’s songs.

 Many families enjoy family game nights together, and if you decide to do this with your little one, the whole family is sure to enjoy the benefits.
 Children will enjoy feeling like they’re part of the family and seeing that their parents and siblings have fun spending time with them.
 Adults will enjoy the bonding experience of spending time with their kids and with each other during some downtime from the busy week.
 Even older kids will have fun playing with the family as part of a group for a little while.